openstack-infra/zuul/doc/source/zuul.rst

   approval matching all specified requirements.

     *username*
     If present, an approval from this username is required.
+It is treated as a regular expression.

     *email*
     If present, an approval with this email address is required.
-It is treated as a regular expression as above.
+It is treated as a regular expression.

     *email-filter* (deprecated)
     A deprecated alternate spelling of *email*.
 Only one of *email* or